-Fluorescence in situ hybridization (FISH) and fluorescence immunophenotyping and interphase cytogenetic as a tool for investigation of neoplasia (FICTION) techniques were used to analyze copy number changes of the PDLIM2 gene in cHL cell lines and primary samples on cryo-sections from the Department of Pathology, Hematopathology Section and Lymph Node Registry (University Hospital Schleswig-Holstein, Kiel, Germany).
-The anonymized use of these patient samples followed the regulations approved by the Institutional Review Board of the Medical Faculty of the Christian-Albrechts-University Kiel

-- decision D447/10.
-For FICTION, the procedure included pretreatment with anti-CD30 antibody (BerH2 generated in-house) and detection with Alexa-594-conjugated antibody (Molecular Probes, Leiden, The Netherlands).
-Two hybridization probes were prepared as described.
-They contained DNA from the 157,423 kb large BAC RP11-382J24 (NCBI AC087854.11; chr8:22,225,035-22,382,458 genomic position based on the BAC and sequences mapped to the hg19 assembly) containing the SLC39A14 and PPP3CC genes (Invitrogen, GmbH, Darmstadt, Germany) labeled in SpectrumGreen (Abbott/Vysis, Downers Grove, IL, USA) located in the minimally-deleted region in B cell lymphomas 8p21.3 (ref.
-27) approximately 55 kbp telomeric of the PDLIM2 gene.
+Fluorescence in situ hybridization and FICTION (fluorescence immunophenotyping and interphase cytogenetic as a tool for investigation of neoplasia) techniques were used to analyze copy number changes of the PDLIM2 gene in cHL cell lines and primary samples on cryosections from the Department of Pathology, Hematopathology Section and Lymph Node Registry, University Hospital Schleswig-Holstein, Kiel, Germany.
+The anonymized use of these patient samples followed the regulations approved by the institutional review board of the Medical Faculty of the Christian-Albrechts-University Kiel (decision D447/10).
+For FICTION, the procedure included pretreatment with anti-CD30 antibody (BerH2 generated in-house34) and detection with Alexa-594-conjugated antibody (Molecular Probes, Leiden, The Netherlands).
+Two hybridization probes were prepared as previously described.35 They contained DNA from RP11-382J24 157 423 kb large BAC (NCBI AC087854.11: chr8:22 225 035-22 382 458 genomic position based on the BAC and sequences mapped to the hg19 assembly) containing the SLC39A14 and PPP3CC genes (Invitrogen, GmbH, Darmstadt, Germany) labeled in SpectrumGreen (Abbott/Vysis, Downers Grove, IL, USA) located in the minimally deleted region in B-cell lymphomas 8p21.3^(ref.
+27) ~55 kbp telomeric of the PDLIM2 gene.
 This probe was combined either with the centromeric CEP10 SpectrumAqua probe (assay 1) or the centromeric CEP8 SpectrumOrange probe (assay 2) (both Abbott/Vysis) that served as internal controls.
 Both assays were used independently to the analyzed samples.
 For evaluation, a Zeiss fluorescence microscope (Göttingen, Germany) was used.
-For each case, at least 5 large, CD30+ cells were evaluated independently by two observers.
-We estimated the ploidy levels of the analyzed cases by taking median signal numbers for the centromeric probes CEP6 (ref.
-9), CEP10 (this study), CEP16 (ref.
-15), and CEP17 (ref.
-36).
-For detection of PDLIM2 deletions, the signal number of the RP11-382J24 probe (PDLIM2) was compared to the ploidy of the respective case separately for both used assays (Supplementary Table 2).
-Lower number of RP11-382J24 probe signals than the ploidy in at least 30% of the nulcei of the case observed in both assays was indicative for a deletion.
+For each case, at least 5 large CD30+ cells were evaluated independently by two observers.
+We estimated the ploidy levels of the analyzed cases by taking median signal numbers for the centromeric probes CEP6, (ref.
+9) CEP10 (this study), CEP16 (ref.
+15) and CEP17.
+36 For detection of PDLIM2 deletions, the signal number of the RP11-382J24 probe (PDLIM2) was compared with the ploidy of the respective case separately for both used assays (Supplementary Table 2).
+Lower number of RP11-382J24 probe signals than the ploidy in at least 30% of the nuclei of the case observed in both assays was indicative for a deletion.

-Bisulfite Pyrosequencing
+Bisulfite pyrosequencing

-Bisulfite pyrosequencing of two PDLIM2 promoter regions called "promoter 1" (P1; promoter region of NM\021630) and "promoter 2" (P2; promoter region of NM\198042, NM\176871) and a previously analyzed region (Qu et al. called "pub. reg.") was performed according to standard protocols with few modifications.
-Briefly, genomic DNA was bisulfite converted using the EpiTect Bisulfite Conversion Kit (Qiagen, Hilden, Germany).
+Bisulfite pyrosequencing of two PDLIM2 promoter regions called 'promoter 1' (P1; promoter region of NM_021630) and 'promoter 2' (P2; promoter region of NM_198042, NM_176871) and a previously analyzed region (Qu et al.^{24,25} called 'pub. reg.') was performed according to standard protocols with few modifications.
+15 Briefly, genomic DNA was bisulfite converted using the EpiTect Bisulfite Conversion Kit (Qiagen, Hilden, Germany).
 PCR amplification was performed with locus-specific primers with one primer biotinylated at the 5' end.
 For PDLIM2 amplification reactions, PyroMark PCR Kit (Qiagen) was used.
 After PCR analyses, single strands were prepared followed by a denaturation step at 85 °C for 2 min and final sequencing primer hybridization.
-Pyrosequencing was performed using Pyrosequencer ID and DNA methylation analysis software Pyro Q-CpG 1.0.9 (Biotage), which was also used to evaluate the ratio T:C (mC:C) at CpG sites analyzed.
-All assays were optimized and validated using commercially available completely methylated DNA (Millipore) and DNA isolated from peripheral blood of 10 healthy male and female controls, respectively.
-The use of human material was approved by the Ethikkommision of the Charité - Universitätsmedizin Berlin and performed in accordance with the Declaration of Helsinki.
+Pyrosequencing was performed using Pyrosequencer ID and DNA methylation analysis software Pyro Q-CpG 1.0.9 (Biotage, Uppsala, Sweden) that was also used to evaluate the ratio T:C (mC:C) at CpG sites analyzed.
+All assays were optimized and validated using commercially available completely methylated DNA (Millipore, Darmstadt, Germany) and DNA isolated from peripheral blood of 10 healthy male and female controls, respectively.
+The use of human material was approved by the Ethikkommision of the Charité-Universitätsmedizin Berlin and performed in accordance with the Declaration of Helsinki.
 Primers used are listed in Supplementary Table 3.